 There are three domains that should be influenced by the marketing campaign, including; digital, print and person-to-person.
 A skillful agent will be able to determine the right mix of where the campaign should focus, test-and-adjust as required and provide top quality service across all of those domains.
 The effectiveness of the marketing campaign can be judged by the number of telephone and online inquiries, attendances at the open homes and the number of requests for contract.

-This phase is all about working out a win-win solution for both the buyers and the sellers.
+This stage is all about working out a win-win solution for both the buyers and the sellers.
 The real estate agent is under lawful obligation to get the best possible outcome for the vendors and should keep them fully informed of all offers and provide advice whether to accept or decline them.
 At the same time they should work to ‘bridge the gap’ between the buyer and the seller in order to get the best possible sales outcome.
 Once an acceptable offer is made a good agent should always request it in writing, with the solicitor’s and finance details included in the offer.
-Most agencies have an ‘Under Offer’ form that includes: the name of the purchaser, the details of the property, the offer, any conditions, finance details (approved, not yet approved, conditional, unconditional) and the buyers solicitor’s details.

 In Canberra the exchange of contracts will normally be coordinated by the vendor’s and buyer’s solicitors.
 The buyer and seller would have separately signed a copy of the contract, which are then ‘exchanged’ by the solicitors at the agreed time and date.
 During the exchange solicitors check that the content of both contracts is identical, the contracts are then dated and physically exchanged.